"NFL players and coaches are the best in the world at setting the standard for all levels of football and demonstrating excellent technique"

 Troy Vincent, NFL Executive Vice President of Football Operation.

 Kick-off the football season with a speed and strength training workout routine!
 Whether you are getting back into the game or seeking a new workout plan, a strength training routine combined with cardio will get you ready for the season.
 In the past, NFL players were expected to bulk up on mass during their training sessions.
 Today, players are training harder and smarter than ever before, with speed and endurance at the core of their techniques.

 Football players dominate a 100-yard field with speed, coordination and explosive strength, then return the next day for more.
-If you think you have what it takes to train like a professional football player?
+Do you think you have what it takes to train like a professional football player?
 Share your workouts with us on our Instagram or Facebook!

 1. Russel Wilson: Box Jumps

 Box Jumps are widely known as an effective workout for football players to increase power and strength in their legs.
 Russel Wilson once told Men's Fitness “I’ve really focused on my leg strength in recent years ...
 When you’re growing up, you always think that your upper body strength and everybody is testing your best thing, your bench max and all that kind of stuff.
 As a quarterback, it’s really more so leg strength, core strength, shoulder stability, and core stability."